atv2016/frigate_ocr_recognizer/README.md

 Also keep in mind that it will detect the object, and then keep updating the snapshot per frame until the event is finalized.
 So if the object is not fully stationary (like a person), you might not get the most ideal snapsnot for text recognition (e.g. with a person it might detect you backwards and miss the text you are holding up.

-It is also recommended to disabled timestamps or logos on the cameras you are using as they will be part of the recognition.
+It is also recommended to disable timestamps or logos on the cameras you are using as they will be part of the recognition.
 When text has been extracted, it will be added to the sublabel in frigate, and prefaced with OCR (on the sublabel filter it will take the last 30 characters or so).

 ```